Purdue University system: Purdue University Fort Wayne

-Following the lead of Indiana University's downtown Fort Wayne extension center that was established in 1917, Purdue University founded the Purdue Fort Wayne Extension Center downtown in the fall of 1941 to provide a site in Fort Wayne for students to begin their undergraduate studies prior to transferring to the West Lafayette main campus to complete their degree.
+Purdue University founded the Purdue Fort Wayne Extension Center downtown in the fall of 1941 to provide a site in Fort Wayne for students to begin their undergraduate studies prior to transferring to the West Lafayette main campus to complete their degree.

 Under the direction of Purdue University president Frederick Hovde, Indiana University President Herman Wells, IU trustee John Hastings, and Purdue Trustee Alfred Kettler Sr., the Indiana University and Purdue University extension centers began merging in 1958.
 To serve the extension centers' combined mission in Fort Wayne, Fort Wayne's Indiana-Purdue Foundation purchased 216 acre of farmland at the then-suburban northern edge of Fort Wayne.

 The new Indiana University—Purdue University Fort Wayne (IPFW) campus opened on September 17, 1964, following nearly two years of construction that began on October 18, 1962.
 At the time of its dissolution in 2018, IPFW was a 520 acre campus on both sides of the Saint Joseph River with 13 educational buildings, plus student residences and various other athletic facilities and parking structures.
 IPFW awarded its first four-year degree in 1968 after awarding two-year degrees through the IU Fort Wayne extension center prior to the formation of the joint IPFW campus.
 The joint campus was administered through Purdue University, although the medical programs and the library were administered through Indiana University.
 IPFW's degrees were awarded by either Purdue University or Indiana University on a program-by-program basis.
 IPFW's curriculum contained over 170 degrees, majors, or programs.
 Architecturally, IPFW buildings generally feature brown or tan brick as a variation on Purdue's main campus' red brick.

 In December 2016, the governing boards of the IU and Purdue systems initially approved a plan to split IPFW into two separate institutions.
 Both boards gave their final approval to the split in June 2017.
 Effective July 1, 2018, IPFW's academic programs in health sciences were taken over by IU under the identity of Indiana University Fort Wayne (IUFW).
 All remaining academic programs moved to the Purdue system under the banner of Purdue University Fort Wayne (PFW).
 PFW continues to provide administrative services and general education classes for IUFW students.
 IPFW's athletic program completely transferred to Purdue Fort Wayne, and shortly before the split took effect, the athletic program renamed itself from Fort Wayne Mastodons to Purdue Fort Wayne Mastodons.